libktx/ktx/scene2d/README.md

 (`color = Color.RED`), most are not (`setWrap(true)`).
 This is because we wanted to create a thin wrapper over Scene2D, and we opted against duplicating its entire API.
 It is still pretty straightforward to configure most actors.

-All building blocks are inlined during compilation, which means there is little to no runtime overhead when using `ktx-scene2d`.
+Built-in actor factory building blocks are inlined during compilation, which means there is little to no runtime overhead when using `ktx-scene2d`.
 This code will be pretty much as fast as your good old Java, while remaining cleaner and safer.

 ### Composable Scene2D factories

 `scene2dFactory` stores a recipe and creates fresh actors on every invocation.
+Descriptor construction is intentionally not inlined; invoking the resulting recipe still composes through the same DSL.
 That lets private, reusable DSL fragments behave like built-in widgets without extra registry or tooling.

 ```kotlin